 SEO Pitfalls: There is a lot you need to do to succeed with SEO but just as important are the things that you should NOT do.
-Before diving into SEO you should make sure that you know and understand the things that you should not do that might end biting you along the way.
-These sites are also excellent and well respected sources for learning about SEO so bookmark them and visit often.
-Also consider doing a Google search for “seo pitfalls” and there you will be presented with an excellent source of dozens of sites and opinions on this subject that should keep you busy reading and learning for days.
+Before diving into SEO you should make sure that you know and understand the things that you should not do that might end up biting you along the way.
+These sites are also excellent and well-respected sources for learning about SEO so bookmark them and visit them often.
+Also, consider doing a Google search for “seo pitfalls” and there you will be presented with an excellent source of dozens of sites and opinions on this subject that should keep you busy reading and learning for days.

 Most Popular Articles